zhouby-zjl/drtp/README.md

 5. Afterwards, you can find the simulation results under the SIM_LOG_DIR directory defined in the above ini file.

  ## Publications
-**[1] Boyang Zhou, Chunming Wu, Qiang Yang and Xiang Chen, "DRTP: A Disruption Resilient Hop-by-Hop Transport Protocol for Synchrophasors Measurement in Electric Transmission Grids," in IEEE Access, vol. 10, pp. 133898-133914, 2022, doi: 10.1109/ACCESS.2022.3232557. (download: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9999427)**
+[1] Boyang Zhou, Chunming Wu, Qiang Yang and Xiang Chen, "DRTP: A Disruption Resilient Hop-by-Hop Transport Protocol for Synchrophasors Measurement in Electric Transmission Grids," in IEEE Access, vol. 10, pp. 133898-133914, 2022, doi: 10.1109/ACCESS.2022.3232557. (download: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9999427)** (This paper deeply introduces DRTP in its concept and collaboration sequences)

+[2] Boyang Zhou, Ye Tong, Yinghui Nie, Chunming Wu, Wenjie Yu.
+Generating Routes Less Fragile to Improve Disruption-Resilient Transport Protocol for Phasor Data in Optical IoT Networks of Power Transmission Grids.
+IEEE ICPADS 2023.
+(The paper has been accepted to be presented soon.
+This paper studies on how to optimize the underlying routes of DRTP for a better resilience.)

-[2] Boyang Zhou.
+[3] Boyang Zhou.
 Reliable Resilient Router for Wide-Area Phasor Measurement System for Power Grid.
 PCT DF214063US.
 2022. (issued)

-[3] Boyang Zhou.
+[4] Boyang Zhou.
 Resilient Route Generation System for Reliable Communication in Power Grid Phasor Measurement System.
 DF220483US.
 2022. (publication)

-We are looking forward to new project opportunity in making the DRTP growing up.
+We are looking forward to new project opportunity in making the RSDD and DRTP growing up.

  *********************************************************************************
 This work is licensed under CC BY-NC-SA 4.0